Tabrez-dev/4x4-Keypad-Interfacing-STM32-CortexM0-/README.md

 ## Work Remaining

 - **UART-based `printf`:** The `printf` function for debugging is currently commented out as it is not yet implemented for this microcontroller.
-The UART will be configured, and `printf` functionality will be added in a future update.
+The UART will be configured, and `printf` functionality will be added in a future update.(Added but yet to be tested)